In this issue:

 We believe that herein lay one of the most important lessons for value investors.
 A company that is not high on integrity is less likely to reward shareholders.

 We came across an interesting article in The Economist.
 Taking the specific case of South Korea, it explains how corporate governance affects stock market valuations.
 Today's chart of the day shows 2012 forecasted price-to-earnings (P/E) ratio of benchmark stock market indices of some of the major Asian economies.
-It is apparent that KOSPI, the South Korean index, along with the Chinese index, has one of the lowest P/E ratios in the region.
+It is apparent that KOSPI, the South Korean index, along with the Chinese index, has one of the lowest P/E ratio

 |Data source: The Economist|